 We affirm that this District Level Plan was developed in accordance, and will comply with the applicable provisions of 22 Pa.
 Code, Chapters 4, 12, 16, and 49.
-We also affirm that the contents are true and correct and that the plan was placed for public inspection in the school district/AVTS offices and in the nearest public library until the next regularly scheduled meeting of the board or for a minimum or 28 days whichever comes first.
+We also affirm that the contents are true and correct and that the plan was placed for public inspection for a minimum of 28 days.